South Carolina shooting leaves 1 officer dead, 6 others wounded: police

 Three Florence County sheriff's deputies and three other Florence police officers who were shot were all receiving medical attention, Florence Police Chief Allen Heidler confirmed at a news conference on Wednesday night.

-The chief said all the sustained injuries were thought to have resulted from gunfire.
+The chief said all of the injuries were thought to have resulted from gunfire.
 He said the department was assisting the sheriff's office in responding.

-A suspect was in custody after the episode, and that the active shooting is "over," according to the Florence County Emergency Management Agency.
 Officials initially tweeted about the situation around 5 p.m.
 ET, and warned people to "stay away from the area."
+The situation began around 4 p.m. when officers approached the home to serve a warrant for an unknown offense.

-"We have FCSO along with City PD and other first responders handling the situation," the agency tweeted.
+The officer who died was identified by The Associated Press as Officer Terrence Carraway.
+He was reportedly a 30-year veteran of the Florence Police Department.

 President Trump tweeted that his "thoughts and prayers are with the Florence County Sheriff's Office and the Florence Police Department tonight."
 He added: "We are forever grateful for what our Law Enforcement Officers do 24/7/365."